deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 Download the JSON private key for the service account, ssh into the VM, and save the JSON under the "~/.gcloud/" directory with a filename like "compute-engine-service-account.json".
 Then, set the environment variable "GOOGLE_APPLICATION_CREDENTIALS" to the path of this file.
 This will configure the Google Cloud SDK and other applications running on the VM to use this service account.

 ~~ IAM Role of Compute Storage Admin includes the necessary permissions to create, delete, and manage snapshots of persistent disks in Compute Engine.
+-IAM roles must be assigned to G Suite email addresses individually when adding gsuite users

 ~~ Cloud Storage Object Lifecycle Management is a feature that can be used to automatically move or delete objects in a bucket based on certain conditions such as age, time since last modification, and storage class.